 Overview

-The 2nd Annual Western Australia Defence Forum will take place at the Gary Holland Community Centre, Rockingham on 19 March 2024.
+The 3rd Annual Western Australia Defence Forum will take place at the Pan Pacific Perth on 22 August 2025.
 This will be a high-level policy-driven forum, focusing on creating strategic sovereign maritime capability in the West, upgrading and maintaining Defence estate and infrastructure, as well as fostering a strengthened local Defence industry.

 Click here to be kept in the loop with developments.